Don’t coach your child to smile!

 Also, avoid black, as it tends to “disappear” in photos.

 Children with pink or rosy skin undertones look best in cool colors, like blue and purple.
 Those with golden or apricot undertones look best in warm colors, such as mocha and red.

 The shots will come on their own.
 Constantly reminding the kid that someone is taking pictures will not help.

-If you want the child to look at the camera, the easiest thing you can do is to get behind the photographer and do something you know would cause a reaction.
+If you want the child to look at the camera, the most natural thing you can do is get behind the photographer and do something you know would cause a reaction.

-Especially on a sunny Florida summer day.
-It helps eliminate shine on a child’s face.
+This is especially true on a sunny Florida summer day.
+It helps control unwanted glistering on a child’s face.

 Not only on the day of the shoot.
 I am sure every parent knows this.